HeardLibrary/digital-scholarship/manage/control/github/pages.md

 <img src="../images-pages/ds_store_gone.png" style="border:1px solid black">

+You can close the .gitignore tab in Atom since you won't need it any more.
 Write a commit summary, then click `Commit to main`.

 <img src="../images-pages/ds_store_gone.png" style="border:1px solid black">